The Best Contractors Tools & Equipment Insurance for 2026

 Understanding Tools & Equipment Insurance

 When moving goods and equipment from one place to another, many things can go wrong.
 Unfortunately, common policies such as commercial property insurance and general liability don’t necessarily cover the risks involved in transporting these items.
-For example, most commercial property insurance policies only cover inventory and equipment that is kept in a covered location, such as a business’s premises or storage facility.
-Similarly, general liability insurance only covers third-party property damage when the damage is caused by you or your business.
+For example, most commercial property insurance policies primarily cover inventory and equipment at your listed business premises.
+While they may offer small coverage extensions for property in transit or at temporary off-site locations, these limits are typically very low—often capped at $5,000 or $10,000—and are rarely sufficient for the full value of a contractor’s mobile equipment.
+Similarly, general liability insurance covers third-party bodily injury and property damage caused by your business, but it does not provide coverage for your own tools, equipment, or other business-owned property.
+And while builders risk insurance is essential for protecting the structure itself and onsite building materials during a project, it typically excludes a contractor’s mobile hand tools and heavy machinery.

 For businesses that regularly move property between locations, a specialized form of business coverage called inland marine insurance is commonly used.
 This type of insurance was originally an offshoot of marine insurance—used to protect goods sent by ship—and is now used to protect goods transported over land that may not be fully covered by standard business policies.